Home

 Trade Show Leads

-Getting complete information about your trade show leads is essential to effective follow-up for greater sales results.
-Your booth team has the important responsibility of collecting, recording and qualifying trade show leads from visitors who come by your exhibit.
+Getting complete information about your trade show leads is essential to effective follow-up and, in turn, securing sales.
+Your booth team has the important responsibility of qualifying and collecting information about potential buyers who come by your exhibit.
+Then, they will use the information they obtained to effectively reach out to prospects immediately following the show, when awareness and buying interest is still top-of-mind.

 To ensure success, establish a system during your event planning process to gather and qualify leads.
-Determine what information your representatives need from booth visitors to allow them to:
+Determine what information your representatives need from booth visitors that will allow them to:

 1. Assess or qualify each visitor’s potential to buy your product or service, including relevant data on specific needs, budget requirements and timing for a potential purchase.